convml/convml-tt/convml_tt/data/sources/README.md

 To do the tile-based embedding projections using `convml_tt` we must either feed it individual tiles.
 There is currently implemented support for producing triplets of tiles for this purpose or regridding the entire domain at a fixed resolution and feeding data using a sliding-window to generate tiles at inference time.
+In both cases the resolution must be defined (which is assumed to be given in meters).

 ```yaml
 sampling: